qifanw/RichEditorView/README.md

 [![Cocoapods](https://img.shields.io/cocoapods/v/RichEditorView.svg)](http://cocoapods.org/pods/RichEditorView)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg)](https://github.com/Carthage/Carthage)

+Special thanks to `cjwirth` (Caesar Wirth) for creating this project.
+The impact of his work on T-Pro has been invaluable.
+We are committed to maintaining this library and welcome contributions through pull requests.

 RichEditorView is a simple, modular, drop-in UIView subclass for Rich Text Editing (`WKWebView` wrapper).

 Written in Swift 4.0 (Xcode 11.x)